khush9651/Smart-Contract-Assignment/ASSIGNMENT.md

 # Getting Started
 ## Installing
--To use the "MyToken" contract, you can deploy it to the Ethereum blockchain using Remix IDE, Truffle, or any other Ethereum development tool.
+- To use the "MyToken" contract, you can deploy it to the Ethereum blockchain using Remix IDE, Truffle, or any other Ethereum development tool.
--Simply copy the contract code and deploy it using your preferred method.
+- Simply copy the contract code and deploy it using your preferred method.

 ## Executing program
--After deploying the contract, you can interact with it through Ethereum transactions.
+- After deploying the contract, you can interact with it through Ethereum transactions.
--Use the mint function to create new tokens and the burn function to remove existing tokens from circulation. code blocks for commands
+- Use the mint function to create new tokens and the burn function to remove existing tokens from circulation. code blocks for commands
 '''solidity
 // SPDX-License-Identifier: MIT